 While going to Nicolière reservoir from Villebague, on your left you will see the Mont Williams hill, a dead volcano.

 An isolated peak of around 500m in height, and can be seen from Verdun motorway, the Mont Calebasses was a volcano.

 The only islet in Mauritius where a small crater lake can be seen is at Ile D’Ambre.
 It is also the third-largest national park inland.

 Other lesser-known volcanoes in Mauritius are: Trou Raoul, Curepipe Point, Bois Cheri, Butte Chaumon, L’escalier (Nouvelle Découverte), Mont Virer, Malherbes, Tamarin Estate, Trou Bouchet, Mont Perruche, Les Mares, Verdun Hill, and Mare D'Australia Hill.

 Another Natural Beauty Facets...

-We are fortunate our island is enriched with natural beauties.
-Mauritius is reputed for its fantastic beaches and breathtaking mountains or waterfalls, but there are unpopular natural facets that are still yet to be discovered.
+We are fortunate our island is rich with natural beauty.
+Reputed for its fantastic beaches and breathtaking mountains and waterfalls, there are unpopular natural facets that are still yet to explore.
 Our remaining craters are great examples!
-We have a strong geological part and our country's formation itself is based on it.
+We have a geological part, and our country's formation itself is based on it.
 Hopefully, this short article has enabled you to discover a little about our volcanoes.